Air Purifiers for Winter Allergies

-Spring and summer are when people typically think about allergies, but when you spend more time indoors during the winter, respiratory considerations start to resurface.
+Spring and summer are when people typically think about allergies, but when you spend more time indoors during the winter, respiratory considerations start to resurface – and that’s when you need to start thinking about air purifiers for allergies.
 The first time you turn the furnace on, light the wood stove, or bring out the blankets, you introduce billions of particles into your environment!
+Air purifiers for allergies with HEPA air filters will trap almost 100% of airborne irritants so you can breathe easier.

 Often the allergy symptoms are miss-perceived to be the common cold.
-A great deal of study has been done in this area in recent years.
-Because the symptoms are similar, runny nose, sniffles, congestion, scratchy throat, etc, many people attribute these maladies to the common cold.
-But the cold typically lasts about ten days, and in many of our customers, these symptoms go on much, much longer.
+Fortunately, the right air purifiers for allergies can also stop the spread of cold viruses – and the symptoms.
+A great deal of study has been done in this area of misperception in recent years.
+Because cold symptoms are similar to allergies; runny nose, sniffles, congestion, scratchy throat, etc, many people attribute these maladies to the common cold.
+But the cold typically lasts about ten days, and in many allergy sufferers, these symptoms go on much, much longer.
 That is an indication that the problem is an allergic reaction to bad air, which does not improve until the source of the problem is removed.
+To cut down on both allergies and colds, check out our reviews to find the best air purifiers for allergies and viruses to help keep your family healthy.

-In the winter, when the house is closed up, it is extremely important that allergy or asthma sufferers spend time in a clean home with fresh air.
+Clean air from an air purifier and spending time in a clean-air home is extremely important to allergy or asthma sufferers in the winter, when the house is closed up.
 At the least, the bedroom should have a HEPA air purifier running at all times.
 The best air purifiers for winter allergies are going to be the same air purifiers that keep allergy symptoms in the spring and summer at bay.

 If you already own an air purifier and did not maintain it or check your filters in the autumn months, it is particularly important that you do so before winter.
 Although it may not be time to change your HEPA filter, if your air purifier has a pre-filter which can be changed, it would be a good idea to do so.

-Pets and smoke of any kind (cigarette or woodstove) should be kept out of the bedroom.
-The door should be closed and the air purifier allowed to operate 24 hours a day.
+Pets and smoke of any kind (cigarette or wood stove) should be kept out of the bedroom.
+The door should be closed and the air purifier for the bedroom allowed to operate 24 hours a day.
 This will create a clean sleeping environment which will allow the respiratory system to truly rest from fighting the influx of allergens during the day.

 When we realize the aggregate of all of the allergens, particles, irritants, and just plain pollution that is in our indoor air, it is a wonder that we can breathe at all.
 Thankfully, the human body is an extraordinary thing and a good deal of it is prevented from getting into our lungs through the design of our noses and sinuses and the cilia which catch particles before they enter our lungs.
 However, the number of people who suffer from allergies is growing exponentially every year, so the body does need help.
-Another reason to make sure your air purifier is in good working condition, and that you have air purifier units in the key locations of your home (the places where you spend the most time) is that with winter, the last vestiges of ragweed (which can last until the end of October) and mold in dying leaves add to the list of irritants that can cause allergy symptoms.
+Another reason to make sure your air purifier for allergies is in good working condition, and that you have the best air purifiers for winter allergies in the key locations of your home (the places where you spend the most time) is that with winter, the last vestiges of ragweed (which can last until the end of October) and mold in dying leaves add to the list of irritants that can cause allergy symptoms.